-The analysis shows that especially for $k_t$ and anti- $k_t$ $R_0 = 1.0$ is in most cases a good choice.
-SIS-Cone in contrast works better with bigger radii.
-Cambridge/Aachen shows in most cases a slightly worse performance than the other algorithms.
-The behaviour of anti- $k_t$ in terms of the jet matching is noticeable, here it shows the best efficiency, $k_t$ in contrast shows the worst.
-One can conclude from that, that $k_t$ and anti- $k_t$ are the preferable algorithms, but all in all the differences between the jetfinders are rather small.
+The analysis shows that especially for k_t and anti $k_t R_0 = 1.0$ is in most cases a good choice.
+SISCone in contrast works better with bigger radii.
+The behaviour of anti- k_t in terms of the jet matching is noticeable, here it shows the best efficiency, k_t in contrast shows the worst.
+The behaviour of Cambridge/Aachen is in most cases very similar to that of k_t and anti- k_t .
+One can conclude from that, that k_t , anti- k_t and Cambridge/Aachen are the preferred algorithms, all in all the differences between the jetfinders are rather small.

-The mysterious offset in all $\phi$ difference histograms needs further investigations, a correction in the detector simulation and reconstruction process might be necessary.
+The mysterious offset in all φ difference histograms needs further investigations, a correction in the detector simulation and reconstruction process might be necessary.